Infomaniak/realm-kotlin/CONTRIBUTING.md

 Otherwise, you might encounter puzzling CMake compilation or runtime errors, even if the prerequisites specified above are fulfilled.

+#### Troubleshooting Gradle sync issues

+If you get weird errors about no cmake found when trying to perform Gradle try these steps:

+1. Ensure the `cmake` command is recognized in the terminal (if not add your local cmake to the PATH)
+2. Kill all `java` processes on your machine, to have no remaining stale Gradle daemon
+3. Run `./gradlew pTML` (will run `publishToMavenLocal`), this will use the local `cmake`
+4. Try to perform Gradle sync, this should reuse whatever was done through CLI.

 ### Windows support

 The repository can be built on Windows, although only for the JVM and Android targets.
 Beware of the following requirements: